Last Update: Jul 24, 2025

 Get as close to an on-the-water rowing experience as you can from the comfort of your home with the Hydrow Wave Rower.

-The Hydrow Wave Rower has a 16-inch HD touchscreen with great-quality graphics and front-facing speakers.
-Hydrow’s content is instructional, beautiful, and motivating.
-The content is global, transporting you to distant locations so you can pair beautiful views with effective training.
-The Hydrow does require a monthly subscription to access their content, but you get so much from the platform, it is worth it.
+Hydrow requires a monthly subscription to access their content, but you get so much from the platform that it is worth it.
 There are also training classes for supplementing your rowing regimen with strength and conditioning or yoga.
-Hydrow’s content is aimed at making you a better rower and athlete.
+Hydrow’s content aims to make you a better rower and athlete.

 The Hydrow Wave Rower performs very well.
-The magnetic resistance is strong and grows harder proportional to how fast and forcefully you are rowing.
+The magnetic resistance is strong and has a wide range of drag factors (50 to 300).
 The Hydrow is quiet, making it a great choice for rowers trying not to disturb others around them.
 The handles and seat are both comfortable.
-Overall, rowing on the Hydrow Wave translates to a smooth and effective workout.
-This rower is great for endurance, strength, or power training.

 + PROS